 Zoning is simply the regulation of competing land uses (residential, commercial, industrial, etc.).
 The Village of Brookfield Zoning Ordinance establishes land use classifications and regulates land use, intensity, and “bulk” (building footprint in relation to parcel size) in order to protect the health, safety, and general welfare of the community, and to protect neighborhood character and sustainability.

 Please select the link below to obtain a copy of the current Village of Brookfield zoning map:

-What Is The 2020 Master Plan?
+What Is the 2020 Master Plan?

 The 2020 Master Plan, adopted in 2004, is a document that serves as a guide for redevelopment in commercial areas throughout the Village.
 As a guide the 2020 Master Plan is not a detailed blueprint, but a flexible tool, that the Village utilizes to outline the Village’s community and economic development goals, prioritize community and economic development initiatives, and explore various development opportunities.
-As mentioned, the Village is embarking on a new Comprehensive Plan that will eventually update and replace the 2020 Master Plan.
+The Village is embarking on a new Comprehensive Plan that will eventually update and replace the 2020 Master Plan.